 Flags containing a Bible

-There are two such flags — which can make one pause when faced with the question, “Which is the only country in the world which sports a Bible on its national flag?”
+There are two such flags — which can make one pause when faced with the question, “What is the only national flag that has the bible within its flag?”
 Those thinking it’s the Dominican Republic obviously don’t think Pitcairn Islands deserve to have a “national” flag.
 Containing descendents from the Mutiny on the Bounty episode, the island(s) hosts a population that sometimes exceeds 50.
 It’s currently last in population on THIS list, and is referred to as “the least populous national jurisdiction in the world,” and is the world’s smallest democracy.

 Flags Containing Rugs